vistafan12/discordjsamples/README.md

 # Discord.js Samples
-Sample that you can use to your bot written in Discord.js
+Sample that you can use to your bot written in Discord.js.
-## :P